 March in Vancouver

 March, 2022, was the first-ever Irish Heritage Month in Canada.
-Irish Canadians were among the very first European settlers who came to the continent in the 17th century and their descendants have grown into a massive population over the centuries despite facing discrimination and other hardships.
+Irish Canadians were among the very first European settlers who came to the continent in the 17th century.
+Their descendants have grown into a massive population over the centuries despite facing discrimination and other hardships.

 In addition, March 8th is International Women’s Day which is celebrated worldwide.
 International Women’s Month is March in many countries, but not in Canada.
 (In this country it’s in October.)